 The Policy provides a mechanism for the Council to consider an area as a Heritage Area (Clause 6) where an area has been nominated for character retention, where a heritage assessment has been undertaken and the area is deemed to qualify as a Heritage Area.
-In this instance a valid nomination for Character Retention was received for Janet Street and a heritage assessment deemed the area suitably qualified as a Heritage Area.
+In this instance a valid nomination for Character Retention was received for Janet Street by 47 percent of owners on Janet Street and a heritage assessment deemed the area suitably qualified as a Heritage Area.